Skip to main content

 Choose OIDC if:

-• You’re using modern IdPs (Okta, Auth0, Azure AD)
+• You’re using Google Workspace, Okta, Auth0, or Azure AD

 • You want simpler configuration